sabrina-woo/skytrain-prediction-spec/README.md

    Mitigation: Deploy with AWS Lambda and API Gateway auto-scaling, add caching tier for frequent queries.
    How to test: Load test with Locust or JMeter at surge levels, track p95 latency under stress.
 ## 10) Measurement Plan
-Metric: Compare Mean Absolute Error (MAE) between baseline dummy model and the trained LightGBM model.
-HTe trained LightGBM model should reduce MAE by ≥20% over baseline.
+- Metric: Compare Mean Absolute Error (MAE) between baseline dummy model and the trained LightGBM model.
+The trained LightGBM model should reduce MAE by ≥20% over baseline.
-- p95 Latency: <500ms per request.
-This will ensure predictions are fast enough to be served in real time within a transit app, where users expect crowding information before boarding.
-- Max Cost per 10k Predictions: <$1.
-LightGBM is lightweight and runs efficiently on AWS Lambda (~100ms execution, 128–256MB).
-Lambda offers automatic scaling for surges without pre-provisioning, with API Gateway and CloudWatch integration.
-While GCP and Azure offer similar options, AWS’s breadth of cloud services, proven reliability, tooling, and scalability make it the most reliable choice for real-time transit predictions.
+- AUC-PR: Compare predicted crowding probabilities against ground-truth occupancy.
+- p95 Latency: Log response times for all requests.
+The 95th percentile should remain under 500ms even at surge traffic levels.
+- Max Cost per 10k Predictions: Estimated by running inference benchmarks on AWS Lambda with the chosen configuration, then project the cost using AWS’s Lambda pricing calculator.

 ## 11) Evolution & Evidence
 Link a git hash (or range/tag) that shows the design’s evolution (commits, README updates, diagrams).